Tees Valley Metro: Tees Valley Mayor rail plans

 Proposals remain the same for rail across the Tees Valley with the Tees Valley Mayor (Ben Houchen) continuing the promise of trains twice an hour across the Tees Valley, with proposals dating back as early as 2013.
 This change as its stated will not take place without further funding from Department for Transport and private sector contributions.
 As of 2021 this has still not happened and neither currently have plans to do this.

 Northern currently have put out to tender for the provision of new rolling stock to replace all class 15x units by 2028.
 As of June 2024 no orders have been placed or plans submitted to the DfT or DOHL.
 Northern and DfT have not committed to new trains for the Tees Valley and may again use diesel trains from elsewhere to replace the current Sprinter fleet.

 Northern have stated that new trains could be up to 10 years away and for Tees Valley “they may be cascaded diesel rolling stock from elsewhere.”

 In 2025 Northern Trains shortlisted suppliers of new rolling stock over the next 10 years, with new trains starting to enter service in 2030 missing the original 2028 date as stated by the DfT.

-The plan from Northern as of January 2025 is now to replace only classes 150-156 Sprinters, however the Tees Valley will not receive these new trains and instead receive cascades of class 158 Express Sprinter diesel units to cover the whole of the North East until at least 2040 and possibly beyond.
+The plan from Northern as of January 2025 is now to replace only classes 150-156 Sprinters, however the Tees Valley will not receive these new trains and instead receive cascades of class 158 Express Sprinter diesel units to cover the whole of the North East until at least 2035 and possibly beyond.

+As of November 2025 the introduction of new fleet from Northern is now expected to be 2031/32 which will impact delivery of cascades to the Tees Valley.